 |PHIL 69194||COLLEGE TEACHING OF PHILOSOPHY 2||0-2|

-Students normally take PHIL 60191 in their second and third semesters in the program.
+Students take PHIL 60191 in their second and third semesters in the program.

-Beyond required and elective coursework, students are required to participate in PHIL 69997 for each semester in residence.
-Maximum 2 credit hours of the course may be counted toward the degree requirements.
-The graduate coordinator, in consultation with the graduate faculty, will consider various options for satisfying the colloquium requirement where circumstances dictate.
+Beyond required and elective coursework, students are required to participate in PHIL 69101 for each semester in residence.
+Maximum 6 credit hours of the course may be counted toward the degree requirements.
+The graduate coordinator, in consultation with the graduate faculty, will consider various options for satisfying the graduate proseminar requirement where circumstances dictate.

-Proposals for a culminating experience (thesis, non-thesis) can be made only after a student has met the following requirements: 6 credit hours toward the breadth requirements and completion of (or present good standing in) one section each of PHIL 51038 and PHIL 60191, as well as 6 credit hours of elective course work.
+Proposals for a culminating experience can be made only after a student has met the following requirements: completion of (or present good standing in) one section each of PHIL 51038 and PHIL 60191, as well as 6 credit hours of elective course work.

 Students who lack background preparation in a specific area will be required to take an undergraduate course and earn a minimum B letter grade in that course as a prerequisite to further graduate study.
 The student's advisory group, in consultation with the graduate coordinator, will determine which course prerequisites are needed.